Noverous/mtbc-reader/README.md

 The event stream can be paused with `scale.pause()` and resumed with `scale.resume()`

 - Note: if the scale is unplugged or otherwise unregistered the event will simply stop firing, it will not disconnect or throw any errors - `.isPluggedIn()` can be used to check status if required.
-- Note: The event only returns in pounds, you can either call .getWeightKg(), .getWeightOz(), or manually convert to another unit.
+- Note: The event only returns in pounds, you can either call .getWeightKg(), .getWeightOz() in the event callback, or manually convert to another unit.

 ## Getting the scale's status
 A number of helper functions are included in the library to obtain more information about the scale.